 Using Carlson's TSI for the May, June, and July data, Lake Lemon varied slightly by parameter and month but was mostly characterized by the eutrophic classification (Table 10).
-The earlier April TSI scores start the growing season with eutrophic conditions.
-Except the July chlorophyll and the May Secchi disk classifications, all the TSI scores increased throughout the growing season, which is the historic trend for Lake Lemon.
+The earlier May TSI scores start the growing season with eutrophic conditions.
+All the TSI scores increased throughout the growing season, which is the historic trend for Lake Lemon.

 Table 10.
-Summary of Trophic State Index Scores Using Mean 2013 Water Quality Data for Riddle/Reed Points.
+Summary of Trophic State Index Scores Using Mean 2015 Water Quality Data for Riddle/Reed Points.